 Notice -- The application deadline has been extended until Monday, February 24 @ 3:00pm

-The department is inviting nonprofit organizations and governmental entities to submit SEP applications that will benefit communities and neighborhoods in Denver and Adams Counties.
+The department invited nonprofit organizations and governmental entities to submit SEP applications that will benefit communities and neighborhoods in Denver and Adams Counties.
 To learn more, visit our Community SEP Process web page.

 A voluntary project that benefits public health and/or the environment beyond any steps taken to correct the violation and beyond what is already required by law or regulation.